Bladder Cancer Treatment in Las Vegas

 Since 1988, the board-certified urologists at Las Vegas Urology have provided comprehensive and compassionate care to patients experiencing bladder cancer in Las Vegas, NV.
 We understand that undergoing any form of cancer treatment can be overwhelming.
 That is why we are dedicated to making sure that you receive the best and latest in care from our fellowship-trained urologist.
-If you are currently experiencing symptoms of bladder cancer, call (702) 385-4342 to schedule an appointment at our office in Las Vegas or Henderson today.
+If you are currently experiencing symptoms of bladder cancer, call (702) 385-4342 to schedule an appointment at our clinic in Las Vegas today.

 What are the Different Types of Bladder Cancer?

 There are a variety of bladder cancers that an individual may encounter.
 The primary difference between these multiple types lies in the specific origin of the cancer.
 For example, bladder cancer that begins within the muscle cells is not the same as cancer that exists within the lining of the bladder.